hbroek/reken/documentation/developer-guide/chapter-14.md

 # Chapter 14: Appendix

-In this appendix, you'll find additional technical details and notes that can help you dive deeper into Reken or address specific use cases and scenarios.
+In this appendix, additional technical details and notes can help you dive deeper into Reken or address specific use cases and scenarios.
 While the core chapters of this documentation cover the essentials, the information here serves as a reference for more advanced or specialized requirements.

 ## 14.1.
 Accessing the Document Object Model (DOM)